65 Weeks | 1300 Total Hrs | 1100 Theory Hrs | 200 Hrs Field Practicum

 The Applied Environmental Technology program also details field investigation methods for site characterization and offers field modules to observe different drilling and sampling techniques in real-world circumstances.
 Regulatory framework and environmental management aspects are also covered, providing students insight on the regulatory frameworks of Alberta, Canada and the United States of America.

 The program includes courses in applied computer techniques and software related to environmental management, such as GIS and remote sensing.
 The first few weeks of the program involve courses designed to provide strong foundations for later advanced technical modules, including applied chemical processes in the environment, applied mathematics and computer techniques.

-Applied Environmental Technology students complete their education with 200 hours of practicum experience.
+Applied Environmental Technology diploma program students complete their education with 200 hours of practicum experience.

-Successful graduates of the Applied Environmental Technology Diploma Program draw on broad scientific knowledge and technical skills to work on projects that assess, remediation and mitigation of environmental contaminates.
+Successful graduates of the Applied Environmental Technology diploma program draw on broad scientific knowledge and technical skills to work on projects that assess, remediate and mitigate environmental contaminates.
 You may be involved in field inspections and investigations of contamination, monitoring compliance with government environmental regulations, and operating pollution control or treatment equipment.

 Related careers include: chemical engineering technologist, petroleum engineering technologist, geological and geophysical technologist, hydrometric technicians, and pollution control specialists.

 Why Choose Applied Environmental Technology Diploma.